Training Academy

 Each recruit enters our academy after completing our extensive hiring and background process.
 All courses must be completed successfully to become certified to graduate our academy and begin patrol.

-The academy consists of approximately 260 hours of classroom and practical training conducted by certified instructors from the department.
+The academy consists of classroom and practical training conducted by certified instructors from the department.
 This training is provided by the department at no cost to the recruit.

 After graduation, the probationary reserve officer is entered into our Field training phase.
 The Probationary Reserve Officer patrols with a MCOLES Certified Officer to complete practical and hands on training in the field.
 This training empowers what they learned in their academy to train on patrol tactics, use of equipment, and familiarization with the city and department policies.